kmarv/Assignment/README.md

 # Assignment
-Java assignment to create a student management system
+Java code files to create a student management system for Katikamu Primary school